snowplow-archive/snowplow.github.com/documentation/data-modeling/sessionization/02-basic-sql.md

 subbreadcrumb: basic server-side sessionization in sql
 rank: 2
 title: Basic sessionization in SQL
-description: Basic sessionization in SQL.
+description: Basic sessionization in SQL
 permalink: /documentation/data-modeling/sessionization/basic-sessionization-in-sql/
 ---

+## When to use server-side sessionization?

 The Snowplow [Javascript][javascript-tracker] and [Android][android-tracker] trackers (and soon also the [iOS][ios-tracker] tracker) have client-side sessionization built in.
 Both trackers increment the session index if the time since the last event exceeds the time-out interval.
 The Javascript tracker assigns the session index to `domain_sessionidx`, and both trackers now also populate the [client session context][client-session-context].
 Snowplow users that use these trackers and enable client-side sessionzation can use these fields to aggregate events into sessions with little or no effort.

 However, there are cases where client-side sessionization alone is not enough.
 For example:

 - You decide to reduce the time-out interval from 30 to 10 minutes because it fits better with observed user behavior.
-This change doesn’t affect historical data, so it might make sense to re-sessionize old events in order to retain a consistent session definition.
+This change doesn’t affect historical data and is likely to increase future session numbers, making it harder to compare past and current performance.
+It might therefore make sense to re-sessionize old events using the new time-out interval in order to retain a consistent session definition.

-- Events belonging to a single user are captured using multiple trackers.
-In this situation, no single tracker is guaranteed to have all the information it needs to sessionize events.
-This is relevant when a user is expected to be active on multiple devices during a single session, or when server-side events need to be taken into account.
-In such a situation, sessionization will have to happen server-side.
+- When events belonging to a single user are captured using multiple trackers, and all events need to be taken into account when sessionizing, then no tracker is guaranteed to have all the information it needs to sessionze events client-side.
+This can happen when users are expected to use multiple devices during a single session, or when server-side events need to be taken into account.
+In those situations, sessionization will have to happen server-side.

-- It can be useful to group events using criteria other than periods of inactivity and incorporate more complex signals.
-This is discussed in more detailed in the next section.
+- You might decide to group events using criteria other than the time-out interval.

 ## Example